Skip to Main Content

 You can also find examples of citations by looking at the literature cited lists of articles in Ecology.
 Gleeson Library provides full text access to Ecology.

-Here are two guides that provide additional examples and guidance:
+Here are additional guides that provide additional examples and guidance:

 Ecological Society of America Style Guide created by the University of Michigan - Dearborn Mardigian Library